So you’re interested in content marketing, but not totally sold yet?

 We can assure you that content marketing isn’t just a buzzword.
 It’s more than just pressing publish over and over again.
 It’s a strategic and fundamental part of growing your brand online.

 OK, but why is it important?
 SEO-driven content marketing ensures that your brand doesn’t get lost in the noise.
 Content, when done right, can make you stand out from the over 1.5 billion websites online.
-At Siege, we’ve been able to increase traffic by 413% all through SEO-focused content marketing.
+At Siege, we’ve been able to increase traffic by 413% and build a 110-person agency all based on the benefits of SEO-focused content marketing.

 Still not convinced?
 Here are 10 of the biggest benefits of content marketing you can’t ignore.